prisoka/node-npm-project-from-scratch-g88/readme.md

 - Create a new `package.json` file.
 - Install `mocha` and `chai` as developer dependencies.
 - Change the test script so that it runs `mocha`.
 You should now be able to run `npm test`.
-- Connect the `src/main.js` file and the `test/main.test.js` files so that the tests pass

 ## Setup